 (x) Category 73.
 Secondary Smelting and/or Refining of Ferrous and Non-Ferrous Metals; or

 (xi) Category 85.
-All Other Sources not listed in Table 1 which would have actual emissions, if the source were to operate uncontrolled, of 5 or more tons a year of direct PM2.5 or PM10 if located in a PM2.5 or PM10 non-attainment or maintenance area, or 10 or more tons of any single criteria pollutant in any part of the state; and
+All Other Sources not listed in Table 1 of OAR 340-216-0020 which would have actual emissions, if the source were to operate uncontrolled, of 5 or more tons a year of direct PM2.5 or PM10 if located in a PM2.5 or PM10 non-attainment or maintenance area, or 10 or more tons of any single criteria pollutant in any part of the state; and

 (B) The actual emissions from the 12 months immediately preceding the invoice date, and future projected emissions are less than 5 tons/yr.
 PM10 in a PM10 nonattainment or maintenance area, and less than 10 tons/yr. for each criteria pollutant; and

-(C) The source is not considered an air quality problem or nuisance source by the Department.
+(C) The source is not considered an air quality problem or nuisance source by DEQ.

-(b) High Fee — Any source required to have a Simple ACDP (OAR 340-216-0020 Table 1 Part B) that does not qualify for the Low Fee will be assessed the High Fee.
+(b) High Fee — Any source required to have a Simple ACDP (Table 1, Part B of OAR 340-216-0020) that does not qualify for the Low Fee will be assessed the High Fee.

-(c) If the Department determines that a source was invoiced for the Low Annual Fee but does not meet the Low Fee criteria outlined above, the source will be required to pay the difference between the Low and High Fees, plus applicable late fees in accordance with OAR 340-216-0020 Table 2.
+(c) If DEQ determines that a source was invoiced for the Low Annual Fee but does not meet the Low Fee criteria outlined above, the source will be required to pay the difference between the Low and High Fees, plus applicable late fees in accordance with Table 2 of OAR 340-216-0020.
 Late fees start upon issuance of the initial invoice.
-In this case, the Department will issue a new invoice specifying applicable fees.
+In this case, DEQ will issue a new invoice specifying applicable fees.

 (4) Permit Content.

-(a) All relevant applicable requirements for source operation, including general ACDP conditions for incorporating generally applicable requirements;
+(a) All relevant applicable requirements for source operation, including general ACDP conditions for incorporating generally applicable requirements, but excluding any federal requirements not adopted by the EQC;

 (b) Generic PSELs for all pollutants emitted at more than the de minimis level in accordance with OAR 340 division 222;